creative-workflow/wordpress-docker/README.md

 #### 4. start the web, db and php container
 ``./scripts/run.sh``

-Note: *Before the containers start an info will be printed containing the ip where can access your wordpress installation.
+Note: *At the beginning an info will be printed containing the ip where you can access your wordpress installation.
 E.g.*

 ```
  -> starting wordpress web container on: 192.168.99.100:9999